Welcome to Class 6!

 During the second half of the term our thoughts turn towards the Christian festival of Christmas.
 Were we will both explore how Christmas is celebrated within the UK, and also around the world.

 In DT we will be working on a project to set up and run our own Indian Restaurant.
-As part of this Food and Nutrition unit we visited Babuls in Barnard Castle.
+To kick start this Food and Nutrition unit we visited Babuls in Barnard Castle.
+The children will need to consider what ingredients will go into their curries, the nutritional value, packaging as well as creating the curry itself.